peerplays-network/DEXBot/README.md

 # DEXBot

-**Download the latest release for Windows, OSX and Linux from [here!](https://gitlab.com/PBSA/tools-libs/DEXBot/-/tree/master)

 A Trading Bot provided with three very flexible Market Making strategies.
 Works on Peerplays.
 Can be customized with additional strategies written in Python3.

 DEXBot can be installed from source or by using the excecutable packages for Windows, OSX, and Linux.
 Packages include the GUI version, but installation from source provides also the CLI version, which can be used on headless servers and Raspberry Pi's.